Phileosopher/commonplace/mind-neurodivergence.md

 A perspective that represents a dualistic paradox:

-1. They have a completely worthless sense of self-worth, to the point of feeling deeply unloved and unfulfilled.
+1. They have a completely empty sense of self-worth, to the point of feeling deeply unloved and unfulfilled.
 2. They refuse to acknowledge the worthlessness, so they develop an entitlement mindset that implies they deserve much more substantial treatment than they're receiving.

 This viewpoint may be a psychological coping mechanism ("narcissistic behavior") or may be a core part of their personality ("narcissistic personality disorder").